aulin1/Image-Processing/USEME.md

 # How to run the program

+## Running the GUI version using jar file
+Navigate to the res folder and type **"java -jar Image-Processing.jar"** with no trailing arguments.
+Further arguments will either start the program in command line version or is not supported by the program.

 ## Running through the command line
 If you wish to run the program, then navigate to the res folder and type **"java -jar Image-Processing.jar"** followed by any arguments as listed below.
 If you do not have additional arguments, the program will open a GUI to interact with.